microchip-pic-avr-examples/avr128db48-room-temp-sensor-mplab/README.md

 ## Calibration and Accuracy

 This demo does not calibrate the temperature sensor.
-Depending on the specific environmental characteristics and temperatures in the field of view of the sensor, there will be an offset and slightly non-linear response.
+Depending on the specific environmental characteristics and temperatures in the field of view of the sensor, there will be an offset and some non-linear response.

 ## Summary